Sainsbury warns on UK consumer spending after 'best Christmas ever'

 Chief Financial Officer John Rogers said he expected a similar outcome in the fourth quarter and revised like-for-like sales growth expectations for the full current year to "just below 1 percent" from 1-1.5 percent previously.

-King said the quarter was characterised by a "very tough sales environment" throughout October and November, but with record numbers of customers and strong sales in the key period over Christmas.
+King said the quarter was characterized by a "very tough sales environment" throughout October and November, but with record numbers of customers and strong sales in the key period over Christmas.

-The "big four" are also being squeezed on market share between discounters Aldi and Lidl and up-market grocers Waitrose and Marks & Spencer.
+The "big four" are also being squeezed on market share between discounters Aldi LDIEI.UL and Lidl LIDUK.UL and up-market grocers Waitrose JLP.UL and Marks & Spencer (MKS.L).

 Waitrose reported on Wednesday a 3.1 percent rise in like-for-like sales for the five weeks to December 31, while the Co-operative Group posted a 1 percent increase in the Christmas quarter.